Accio/MCBDD/index.md

 strongly encourage you to do so though because your opinions help to shape the course.

-Finally please note that the course requires about 2-4 hours' time each week for reading assignments or programming tasks.
+Finally, please note that the course on average requires about 4-6 hours' time each week for reading assignments or programming tasks.

 ## Logistics

 ### Time

-Lectures takes place on Fridays between 12:15 and 14:00 on Zoom.
+Lectures take place on Fridays between 12:15 and 14:00 on Zoom.
+See [Syllabus](#syllabus) for the topics we plan to cover.

 ### Course material and licensing